Shipping & Receiving Questions

 Can I Special Order A Type Of Greenery/Flower?

 If you’re looking for a specific type of greenery or flower that’s not listed on our website, contact us, we may be able to provide it!

 Is There A Minimum Order?

-No, however, note that flowers/greenery are sold in bunches, rather than individual stems
+For most locations, no, however, note that flowers/greenery are sold in bunches, rather than individual stems.

 Do You Offer Arranging?

 No – we cater to the DIY’er!

 - If you cancel a minimum of 21 days (3 weeks) before the event, there is a 10% hold back (to account for credit card fees/etc).

 - If you cancel between 8 and 20 days before your event, there is a 75% hold back.